 Star Wars: Tales From The Galaxy's Edge Gameplay and graphics

-The Facebook Connect conference also brought us a handful of new screenshots for the game, which feature some pretty impressive visuals on the Oculus Quest 2.
-The game will run just fine on the original Oculus Quest, though, so don't worry about missing out.
+The game features some very impressive visuals on the Oculus Quest 2, including ultra-crisp resolution, high-resolution textures, detailed models, and realtime lighting effects.
+The game will run just fine on the original Oculus Quest, though, so don't worry about missing out if you don't have a Quest 2.

 ILMxLAB is working with the same special effects folks that worked on the Smuggler's Run attraction at the Galaxy's Edge Disney theme park land.
-The team cites that this is being done to perfectly match the theme and overall mood of the theme park so that players and patrons alike will feel like they're stepping into the same world, no matter if it's a physical or virtual version of that world.
+The team cites that this is being done to perfectly match the theme park's theme and overall mood so that players and patrons alike will feel like they're stepping into the same world, no matter if it's a physical or virtual version of that world.

 Star Wars: Tales From The Galaxy's Edge Release date and platforms

-Star Wars: Tales From The Galaxy's Edge is set to release later in 2020 and will be a VR game exclusive to the Oculus Quest and Oculus Quest 2.
-ILMxLAB is developing the game and also developed the Vader Immortal trilogy of Star Wars games that released in 2019.
-Oculus Studios is publishing the game.
-There haven't been any pricing announcements, and the game will release exclusively on the Oculus Store on the Oculus Quest.
+Part 1 of Star Wars: Tales From The Galaxy's Edge is now available on the Oculus store for $25, and is a VR-exclusive game for the Oculus Quest and Oculus Quest 2.
+ILMxLAB developed the game and also developed the Vader Immortal trilogy of Star Wars games released in 2019.
+Oculus Studios published the game.

 We may earn a commission for purchases using our links.
 Learn more.